for Veterans and the Public

 If you have chronic hepatitis B, here are some suggestions on how to keep yourself healthy:

 - Do not smoke.

 - Maintain a healthy weight.

 - Avoid unsafe sex.

-- Ask your doctor about tests to check for liver damage.
+- Ask your provider about tests to check for liver damage.

-- Check with your doctor about the hepatitis A vaccination.
+- Check with your provider about the hepatitis A vaccination.

 - Be up to date on vaccinations for influenza, pneumonia, tetanus/diphtheria/pertussis, and shingles.

 - Learn how to protect yourself from other hepatitis viruses.